 DON’T DROWZE AND DRIVE: Lots of people travel to see their families for the holidays.
 This may entail a long road trip behind the wheel on a seemingly empty highway.
 Don’t fall asleep at the wheel.
 Take breaks.
 Pull over to the side of the road if there isn’t a rest stop to take a break and relax.
 Falling asleep at the wheel puts your life at risk, the life of your passengers at risk, along with the lives of your fellow motorists at risk as well.
 Falling asleep at the wheel would also put you as responsible for the car accident, which is never a good thing.

 These are just some of the safety tips our lawyers have to share with you for the Holiday Season.
 There are other safety tips available in the Archives section of the Toronto Injury Lawyer Blog.
-From all of us here at Goldfinger Personal Injury Law, we wish you and your families a happy, healthy, prosperous and safe Holiday Season and New Year.
+From all of us here at Goldfinger Injury Lawyers, we wish you and your families a happy, healthy, prosperous and safe Holiday Season and New Year.